 Where ct+1 is the global price of cobia ($) in the following year and Δxxt-1 is the percent change in Caribbean production from the previous year.
 The constant 0.8 represents the price elasticity of demand and suggests that for every 1% increase in price there is a 0.8% decrease in consumption.

 To set the price of cobia at a given production level, we construct a supply curve for cobia by estimating the total production of cobia (assuming only profitable farms are developed) at every price from 0 to XX at $0.05 increments.
-The price of cobia for each model run was set at the intersection of the supply and demand curve.
+The price of cobia for each model run was then set at the intersection of the supply and demand curve.
 We applied a bio-economic model to estimate the production (in terms of cobia biomass yield (mt) and Net Present Value (NPV)) over a 10 year horizon for our 1 km2 hypothetical cobia farms in all cells that were identified as suitable.
 Only farms that generated positive NPV over the ten year period were considered economically feasible for development.

 Net Present Value (NPV)